nathanielrb/mu-search-testing-framework/readme.md

 ## Configuration

+Configuration of the testing framework involves including (optional) triple data to be loaded by Virtuoso, and the defining of tests via the `tests.js` file in the config directory.

 ### Loading Triple data into Virtuoso

-If `./config/mu-search-testing-framework` is the shared config directory, any triple data in `./config/mu-search-testing-framework/toLoad` will be loaded by Virtuoso in the testing environment.
+If `./config/testing` is the shared config directory, any triple data in `./config/testing/toLoad` will be loaded by Virtuoso in the testing environment.

 ### Writing Tests

-Tests are written using the QUnit framework.
+Tests are written using the QUnit framework, and must be defined in the file `./config/testing/tests.js`.

 Authorization groups are defined as JSON objects: